 - freshly cracked black pepper

-- Pour mixture evenly between 6 1/2 pint sized jars or small Weck jars.
-To each jar, add: 1/4 cup crumbled goat cheese, 1 crumbled slice of turkey bacon, 1/4 tsp kosher salt, and 1/4 tsp freshly cracked black pepper.
+- Pour egg mixture evenly between 6 half-pint sized jars or small Weck jars.
+To each jar, add: 1/4 cup crumbled goat cheese, 1 crumbled slice of bacon, 1/4 tsp kosher salt, and 1/4 tsp freshly cracked black pepper.
 Stir contents of each jar to evenly distribute.

 - Carefully drop the jars into the preheated water bath using silicone oven mitts or jar lifter.
+This water is too hot to use your bare hands.
 Cook for 30 minutes.

-- Remove jars from water bath and let cool on the counter for about 10 minutes.
+- Remove jars from water bath using mitts or lifter and let cool on the counter for 10-15 minutes.
 Serve or refrigerate.

 - To reheat, remove lid and microwave at 70% power for 1 minute and 30 seconds.